-Arthur Bensler joined our Board of Directors as Chairman on June 12, 2013.
-He has served as our Corporate Secretary from 2007 to September 2014 and as General Counsel to the Company since its inception.
-Mr. Bensler is Executive Vice President and General Counsel of Teekay Corporation and President of Teekay Shipping (Canada) Ltd. He has more than 15 years of experience in the shipping industry, joining Teekay Corporation in 1998 as General Counsel.
+Arthur Bensler joined the Board of Directors as Chairman in June 2013.
+He has served as Corporate Secretary from 2007 to September 2014 and as General Counsel to the Company since its inception.
+Mr. Bensler is Executive Vice President, Corporate Secretary and General Counsel of Teekay Corporation (NYSE:TK) and President of Teekay Shipping (Canada) Ltd. He has more than 15 years of experience in the shipping industry, joining Teekay Corporate Secretary of Teekay Corporation in 1998 as General Counsel.
 He was promoted to the position of Vice President and General Counsel in 2002, became the Corporate Secretary of Teekay Corporation in 2003 and was further promoted to Executive Vice President and General Counsel in 2006.
 Mr. Bensler served as Committee Director of the Britannia Steamship Insurance Association Limited from January 2005 to April 2010 and has served as a Committee Director of The Standard Club Ltd., a mutual insurance association, since November 2010, where he is also a member of the Nominating & Governance Committee and the Strategy Committee.

-Kevin Mackay was appointed as our President & Chief Executive Officer on June 20, 2014 and also leads a global network of commercial offices in Asia, Europe and North America, with the responsibility of marketing Teekay's fleet of conventional tankers.
-Mr. Mackay joined Teekay from Phillips 66, where he headed the global marine business unit, responsible for all aspects of marine transportation, including chartering, operations, demurrage, strategy and freight trading, business improvement and marine risk management.
+Kevin Mackay was appointed President and Chief Executive Officer of Teekay Tankers Ltd. in June 2014 and leads a global network of commercial offices in Asia, Europe and North America, with the responsibility of marketing Teekay's fleet of conventional tankers.
+Mr. Mackay also serves as President and Chief Executive Officer of the Company's Manager.
+He joined Teekay from Phillips 66, where he headed the global marine business unit, responsible for all aspects of marine transportation, including chartering, operations, demurrage, strategy and freight trading, business improvement and marine risk management.
 He held a similar role as the General Manager, Commercial Marine at ConocoPhillips from 2009 to 2012 before the formation of Phillips 66.
 Mr. Mackay started his career working for Neptune Orient Lines in Singapore from 1991 to 1995.
 He then joined AET Inc. Limited (AET) (formerly American Eagle Tankers Inc.) in Houston, where he ultimately was the Regional Director - Americas, Senior Vice President, responsible for AET's business in the Americas.
 Mr. Mackay holds a B.Sc.
 (Econ) Honours from the London School of Economics & Political Science.

-Vincent Lok has served as our Chief Financial Officer since October 2007.
+Vincent Lok has served as Chief Financial Officer of Teekay Tankers Ltd. since October 2007.
 Mr. Lok has served as Teekay Corporation's Executive Vice President and Chief Financial Officer since July 2007.
 He has held a number of finance and accounting positions with Teekay Corporation, including Controller from 1997 until his promotions to the positions of Vice President, Finance in March 2002 and Senior Vice President and Treasurer in February 2004.
 He was subsequently appointed Senior Vice President and Chief Financial Officer in November 2006.
-Mr. Lok also serves as the Chief Financial Officer of our Manager.
+Mr. Lok also serves as a director of Teekay GP L.L.C., the general partner of Teekay LNG Partners L.P. and as the Chief Financial Officer of the Company's Manager.
 Prior to joining Teekay Corporation, Mr. Lok worked as a Chartered Accountant with Deloitte & Touche LLP.
 Mr. Lok is also a Chartered Financial Analyst.